Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-03-Data-for-software-engineering/Section-01-Number-systems-and-twos-complement/index.md

-s# 3.1 Number systems and two's complement
+# 3.1 Number systems and two's complement

-!!! abstract "Learning objectives"
+/// admonition | Learning objectives
+    type: tip

 By the end of this section, you will be able to:

 - Convert between decimal, binary, and hexadecimal number systems

 - Represent negative integers using two's complement

 - Verify conversions using Python's built-in functions
+///

 ## Why this matters